rcprcp/MarketMogul/README.md

 TODO:
 * Definitely need to get a better data source.
 Something we can use for ticker lookup.
 Also it would be nice to get the volume.
-* DONE.
-See if it's feasible to use a two-column layout when in landscape mode on a tablet.
 * Edit screen is a mess - it needs UI improvements.
 * Update timer is hard coded to 60 seconds.
 Should this be variable?
 * Do something with the "About" screen.